Demonym: Brandish; of Brandeis. Brand; a person who is Brandish

 Population density: Very low

-Common Inhabitants: Bannyr, equitarn, humans, orcs, realm
+Common Inhabitants: Bannyr, elves, equitarn, humans, orcs, realm, gremblins

-Thanks to its huge territory and low population density, Brandeis is actually a collection of nine holdings, each originally born from an ancestral Bannyri clan.
+By far the largest of Alm’s nations, Brandeis occupies much of the Eastern half of the continent.
+Thanks to its huge territory and low population density, it’s actually a collection of nine holdings, each originally born from an ancestral Brandish clan.
 These are Adelhae, Albion, Aragon, Ceanmor (the capital), Ironhilt, Kurast, Navorey, Saffron and Woodfall.

 Brandeis shares borders with Aurion to the west (by way of the Soaring Sentinels), Calanshae to the east, and the Grasslands to the west.
 Upon its northern border lies Beasthome, where few humans dare to tread.

-Even with the gnoll and Calan empires at their door, the Bannyri who settled here spent more effort on their ancestral grudges than their new foes.
+Even with the gnoll and Calan empires at their door, the Brands spent more effort on their ancestral grudges than their new foes.
 It was a warrior woman named Brayden, nicknamed “Bloodmane” by the gnolls, who unified the fighting spirit of the bickering clans and used it to drive back gnolls and Calans alike.

 Thanks to its surprise victory in the War of Empires, Brandeis is in a stable but antagonistic orbit with Beasthome and Calanshae.
 Indeed, its strongest military forces remain on its borders with these two countries, with the holding of Ironhilt deliberately designed as a shield against potential invasion.
 Its dealings with both old neighbours remains tense to this day, but fortunately the two nations hate each other even more than the Brands.